GNOME/vala/README.md

 These additional packages are needed to generate the documentation:

  * help2man when updating the man pages
- * xsltproc
+ * sphinx, python-furo
- * weasyprint for PDF generation
+ * latexmk, texlive for PDF generation

 ### Step Two:
 Decide where the Vala compiler is to be found.